DeiverV/Helios_WorldWide_Technical_Assessment/README.md

 - **"store" folder**: Contains the unique store in the app.
 This store handles the theme and the answers of the user in quiz.
 This store is persisted using the zustand persist middleware to save the data in localstorage.
 - **"providers" folder**: Contains the providers (Tanstack query, React-Router) setup.
 - **"components" folder**: Components used in all app like SVG's tranformed into React Components.
 - **"pages" folder**: Contains the different pages required in the app.
 Each page contains routes, custom hooks and components.
+The internal components has a folder which contains tests, hooks or utilities the component requires.

 ## Additional Setups